2012 AGM and Field weekend

 Dinner that night was at the Victoria Hotel (Old Cromwell Town again) with guest speaker Fraser Jonker the new CEO of Pioneer Generation.
 Tis an interesting relationship between Pioneer and the Goldfields Trust – some of the Pioneer assets are rooted back to gold mining infrastructure.
 The power generator is 100% owned by the Central Lakes Trust who are funding nearly all the ‘Gold150’ celebrations this year around our area as well as most of the other subsequent OGHT projects.
 Yet we (the OGHT) has still submitted against Pioneer in some of their plans… the Nevis for example.
 Anyway Fraser gave a great talk and was well received by the dinner goers.
 Dinner was very good also.
 Big thanks to the crew at the Vic for a wonderful evening.

-Sunday morning’s tour ‘A new look at Old Bannockburn’ lead by local Gordon Stewart Gordon Stewart of the Clan 'Stewart'!was a highlight for many.
-After parking by the Bannockburn Bridge and scrambling around the lake side the group were treated to Oatcakes and Whiskey served by a kilt wearing Stewart who not only regaled about his families links to the hotel ruins about their feet Imagebut also the history of the Battle of Bannockburn and even further into the geology of the near surrounds.
+Sunday morning’s tour ‘A new look at Old Bannockburn’ lead by local Gordon Stewart was a highlight for many.
+After parking by the Bannockburn Bridge and scrambling around the lake side the group were treated to Oatcakes and Whiskey served by a kilt wearing Stewart who not only regaled about his families links to the hotel ruins about their feet but also the history of the Battle of Bannockburn and even further into the geology of the near surrounds.
 After a walk around the inlet and up the track, over the knob and back to the cars it was into the Bannockburn pub for an absolutely scrumptious spread of soup and savouries followed by coffee and cake.
 Thanks very much to Tim, Bronwyn and the team at the ‘Bannie’.

 Leave a Reply